mkmk88/ci40-weather-station/README.md

 ![logo](https://static.creatordev.io/logo-md-s.svg)

-# The Lumpy Ci40 application
+# The Lumpy Ci40 Application

 The Lumpy Ci40 is part of bigger project called "Weather Station".
 Using code from this repository you will be able to handle various sensor clicks inserted into your Ci40 board.
 Values measured by those clicks will be sent to Creator Device Server.